Where to sell furniture online, and how to get started

-With builders like Shopify and BigCommerce, you can automate some of the really important and time-consuming tasks.
-For example, once a stock level reaches zero, that item will automatically be labelled as “Out of Stock” on your storefront.
+With builders like Wix eCommerce and BigCommerce, you can manage the really important and time-consuming tasks with ease.
+For example, once a stock level reaches zero, that item will automatically be labelled as “Out of Stock” on your BigCommerce storefront.

 So you can enjoy your lunch without worrying!

 What happens when your furniture selling starts taking off?
 Regardless of whether you started out selling one old armchair on eBay, or started a small handmade furniture store with Square Online, there may come a day when you’re making more sales than you originally planned on.

 This is a great “problem” to have – it means selling furniture online has really paid off, and it’s time to grow your sales!
 The best way to expand is with an ecommerce website builder, so if you already started with one, then it’s just a matter of upgrading your plan.
 If you started with an online marketplace, then it’s time to move on to bigger and better things!

 To get started, here’s a quick look at the overall price ranges of the three ecommerce builders we spoke about earlier:

 - Wix eCommerce: $27 to $59 per month

 - Square Online: $12 to $72 per month